thundergnat/Base-Any/README.md

 Note that the digit set may be larger than the base you are converting to.
 You may load 'A' ..
 'Z', but then convert to base 8 which would only use 'A' through 'H'.
 'A' ..
 'Z' will support any base from 2 to 26.

 The custom characters can be any valid Unicode character, even multibyte characters, as long as they are detected as a single character by Raku.
 They may be in any order, and from any Unicode block, as long as they are unique and discernable.
-It is highly reccomended that the characters be restricted to printable, standalone characters (no white-space, control, or combining characters) but it isn't forbidden.
+It is highly recommended that the characters be restricted to printable, standalone characters (no white-space, control, or combining characters) but it isn't forbidden.
 Do not be suprised if the standard routines do not deal well with them though.

 ```perl6
 set-digits < 😟 😀 >;